 This man is famous.
 You may know a lot about him, a little, or nothing at all.
 But once you discover how he viewed life and lived his own, I doubt you will ever forget him.
 Read but a few of his paragraphs and you can see why.
 And if you can’t tell this that soon, then he’s not a writer meant for you — at least not until you’ve lived a little more.

-Why the striking impact?
-A natural question to ask but a folly for anyone to attempt to answer, given the myriad reasons people have for turning to books, and the conflicted and contradictory results they find in reading them.
-Yet a sweeping generalization can safely be given here nonetheless: rather than diversion, entertainment, or the acknowledged advantages of fantasy and escape, what any book of Nikos Kazantzakis offers runs in precisely the opposite direction — into mounting intensity, relentless emotional involvement, and costly, high-stakes moral and personal confrontation.
+Why such a striking impact?
+A natural enough question to ask but a folly for anyone to try to answer, given the myriad reasons people have for turning to books, and the conflicted and contradictory end-results they meet in reading them.
+But a sweeping generalization can safely be offered here nevertheless: rather than diversion, entertainment, or the common advantages delivered by fantasy and escape, what any book of Nikos Kazantzakis offers runs in exactly the opposite direction — into mounting intensity, relentless emotional struggling, and costly, high-stakes moral and personal confrontation.

-His writings are known for their rare intensity.
-Not to experience the “ratcheting up” that runs throughout all his works is — as Goethe once phrased it in making another comparison — “to read the words but miss the book.”
+His writings overflow with rare intensity.
+Not to experience the “ratcheting up” that runs throughout most all his works is — as Goethe once phrased it in making quite another comparison — “to read the words but miss the book.”

 His boldly original works gather up such admittedly grand and universal themes as — Truth, Life & Death, Chaos, Cosmos, the Sacred & Profane, Earth-Air-Water and Fire — in Land-Sky-Sea and Flame, the dance of Man & Woman, breaking the chains of Slavery, the Cry of the Times, the great whore Hope, Justice & Freedom, the continuing ascent of the Soul, Brotherhood, radical Divine-Human combat and encounters, the Abyss, Epiphanies & Resurrections, the temple-cracking, chest-bursting cries of the Spirit, Deliverance, and . . . “the flame that consumes human beings” — approaching all these and others, as he does, through the ancient and abiding forms and human endeavor (art, philosophy, religion, politics & economics, science, and history), manifested and developed in their many classic manifestations the world over, on page after page of his oeuvre, as the French call it, his entire “body of works” . . . which is filled to overflowing with vivid story-telling, poetry of epic scale, pointed philosophical inquiry, gripping autobiographical adventure, rigorous ascetic discipline coupled with authentic religious pilgrimage, ardent and copious artistic achievement, passionate pursuit of political reform, interspersed with numerous completed theater works.
 Only those whose reach is broad enough to embrace all of this can rightly say that they have begun to grasp the fullness of what his writings open up and explore.

-None of this is treated in the abstract but as powerful ever-present realities — which, like animals let out of their cages, go prowling about wherever they please, free to range the whole world over every night and day.
+None of this is treated in the abstract but as powerful ever-present realities — which, as with animals breaking out of their cages, go prowling about wherever they please, free to range the whole world over night and day.

-Incredibly, this all-embracing meme can be packed into a tiny word — one of our basic four-letter Old English (Anglo-Saxon, German, Frisian, Old Norse, and Scandinavian) ones always nested there within our deepest language roots — ‘life’.
-The only word of ours big enough to take what we have, what we do, what we are, bead them together on one string (our DNA), and fashion them all into a single, organic, living whole.
-Life is what, for us humans, everything significant and lasting begins and ends with.
-No surprise, then, that for Kazantzakis, life is what matters most, what our existence is comprised of, and what all his works revolve around.
+Incredibly, this all-embracing meme can be packed into a single word — one of our original four-letter Old English (Anglo-Saxon, German, Frisian, Old Norse, and Scandinavian) ones always there among our deepest language roots — ‘life’.
+It is the only word of ours big enough to take what we have, what we do, what we are, and bead them together on one string (our DNA), to fashion them all into an organic, living whole.
+Life is what for humans things of the most lasting significance begin and end with.
+It’s no surprise, then, that for Kazantzakis, life is what matters most, what existence is chiefly comprised of, and what his works gravitate to and revolve around.

 His Character & Person

-To come to terms with life, to really deal with it first hand, one must learn to see, know, and handle these two things: quality and movement.
-The first is a distinguishing characteristic of something; the second is the ongoing motion of something.
-Without the first, some quality, you miss its identity; without the second you miss its activity.
+To come to terms with life, to really deal with it first hand, one must learn to see, know, and handle two essential things: quality and movement.
+The first is the distinguishing characteristic of something; and the second is the ongoing motion of something.
+Without the first, the quality, you miss its identity; without the second, the motility, you miss its activity.
 Every living thing is a specific something, and any living thing is moving, even when just sitting there.
 These are the two primary aspects of anything alive.
-To give a name to the quality andd to the movement of something is to begin to know it — to start to grasp and take in the full reality of the person (or thing) that is standing there before you.
+To give a name to the quality and to the movement of anything at all is to begin to know it — to start to grasp and take in the full reality of the person (or thing) that is standing there before you.

 To come up with names for the specific qualities and movements we see, we each draw on whatever is found in the store of our own experience.
 For those qualities I see in Kazantzakis, I have come up with some specific names and then matched each of these with certain characteristics.
 In your own reading of his books, you will of course be doing the same, constructing your own picture of him by drawing names from whatever is there in your own experience.
 And so it goes with human understanding.
 Here is what I see: